ICJIA/icjia-accessibility-portal/content/faqs.md

 Digital accessibility means that websites, applications, documents, and other digital content are designed so that people with disabilities can use them.
 This includes people with visual, auditory, motor, cognitive, and neurological disabilities who may use assistive technologies like screen readers, screen magnifiers, voice recognition software, or alternative keyboards.

-### Why am I hearing so much about digital accessibility now?
-What's changed?
+### Why am I hearing about this deadline now?
+I had no idea.

-**Digital accessibility has become a critical priority because of a major shift in federal law that creates specific, enforceable requirements for state and local governments.** If you're wondering "Why now?" or "What changed?" — here's what you need to know:
+**You're not alone — many people are surprised to learn about digital accessibility requirements and the April 2026 deadline.** Digital accessibility has become a critical priority because of a major shift in federal law that creates specific, enforceable requirements for state and local governments.
+There are several reasons why this may feel sudden:

 **The game-changer: The ADA Title II Web Rule**

-On April 24, 2024, the U.S. Department of Justice published a final rule that establishes **specific technical requirements** for web content and mobile app accessibility under Title II of the Americans with Disabilities Act.
+The ADA Title II web accessibility rule was only finalized on **April 24, 2024**, setting a compliance deadline of **April 24, 2026** for larger entities.
+On that date, the U.S. Department of Justice published a final rule that establishes **specific technical requirements** for web content and mobile app accessibility under Title II of the Americans with Disabilities Act.
 This is the first time the federal government has set concrete, testable standards for digital accessibility that apply directly to state and local governments.

+While digital accessibility has been a legal expectation for years (under Section 508, the IITAA, and general ADA requirements), this is the first time the Department of Justice has established **specific technical standards** (WCAG 2.1 AA) with **firm deadlines** for state and local governments.

 **Official fact sheet:** <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule Fact Sheet</a>

 **What this means:**

 - **Before April 2024:** Accessibility was required in principle, but enforcement was inconsistent and standards were vague.
 Agencies knew they should be accessible, but there were no specific technical requirements or firm deadlines.
+Compliance was measured against general principles rather than testable criteria, and there was no countdown clock creating organizational urgency.

 - **After April 2024:** There are now **specific technical standards** (WCAG 2.1 Level AA) and **firm compliance deadlines** (April 24, 2026 for most agencies).
 This isn't optional — it's a legal requirement with clear, testable criteria.
+The April 2026 deadline changes the landscape: now there are specific, testable requirements with a firm compliance date, creating accountability that didn't exist before — and extending beyond websites to include documents, videos, social media, and all public-facing digital content.

+**Accessibility wasn't always on the radar:**

+- **It wasn't prioritized** — For many organizations, accessibility was seen as a "nice to have" rather than a legal requirement
+- **Limited awareness** — Unless you work in IT, web development, or disability services, accessibility requirements may not have been part of your professional development
+- **No enforcement history** — Without high-profile enforcement actions, many agencies didn't feel urgency around digital accessibility

+**Illinois has had requirements since 2008:**

+The Illinois Information Technology Accessibility Act (IITAA) has required accessible digital content for state agencies since 2008.
+However, enforcement was inconsistent, and many agencies weren't fully aware of their obligations.
+The new federal rule adds another layer of accountability.

 **Why you're hearing about it so frequently now:**